openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 This scenario takes place on a hub cluster where hive and possibly RHACM are present.
 This scenario does not include centralized machine management.

+This scenario is an end-to-end flow that enables the user to specify everything up-front and then have an automated process create a cluster.
+Because the user's primary frame of reference is hardware-oriented, this flow enables them to specify Node attributes such as "role" with their BareMetalHost definition.
+Specifying those attributes together is particularly useful in a gitops approach.

 1. Infra Owner creates an InstallEnv resource.
 It can include fields such as egress proxy, NTP server, SSH public key, ...
-In particular it includes an Agent label selector, and a separate field of labels that should be applied to Agents.
+In particular it includes an Agent label selector, and a separate field of labels that will be automatically applied to Agents.
-1. Infra Owner creates BareMetalHost resources that include BMC credentials.
-They are labeled so that they match the selctor on the InstallEnv.
+1. Infra Owner creates BareMetalHost resources with corresponding BMC credentials.
+They must be labeled so that they match the selctor on the InstallEnv and must be in the same namespace as the InstallEnv.
 1. A new controller, the Baremetal Agent Controller, sees the matching BareMetalHosts and boots them using the discovery ISO URL found in the InstallEnv's status.
 1. The Agent starts up on each host and reports back to the assisted service, which creates an Agent resource in the cluster.
-The Agent is labeled with the labels that were specified in the InstallEnv's Spec.
+The Agent is automatically labeled with the labels that were specified in the InstallEnv's Spec.
 1. The Baremetal Agent Controller sets the Agent's Role field in its spec to "master" or "worker" if a corresponding label was present on its BareMetalHost.
 1. The Agent is automatically marked as Approved via a field in its Spec based on being recognized as running on the known BareMetalHost.
 1. The Agent runs through the validation and inspection phases.
 The results are shown on the Agent's Status, and eventually a condition marks the Agent as "ready".